sergiogarciiam/sign-up-form/README.md

 # sign-up-form

-A simple sign up form created with html, css and js.
+A simple sign up form created with html, css and js

-The project is from [The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form) curriculum.

 ## Screenshot